 Noelle Malindzak is an associate in Newmeyer Dillion’s Newport Beach office.
-Her area of practice includes a wide range of business and civil litigation matters.
+Her area of practice includes a wide range of civil matters, with an emphasis on real estate litigation, employment litigation, cyber security, and business litigation.

 - University of California, Irvine School of Law (J.D., 2020)